 Police: Woman climbs out window to escape alleged captors

 Oct.
-19—RAWLINGS — A woman who was allegedly beaten and threatened to be killed while a gun was pointed at her in a Rawlings home escaped her attackers Tuesday by climbing out a window, authorities said Wednesday, and two men remain jailed in the incident.
+20—RAWLINGS, Md. — A woman who was allegedly beaten and threatened to be killed while a gun was pointed at her in a Rawlings home escaped her attackers Tuesday by climbing out a window, authorities said Wednesday, and two men remain jailed in the incident.

 The Allegany County Combined Criminal Investigation Unit said the incident in the 20000 block of McMullen Highway started about 2:30 p.m.
 Tuesday, when Allegany County Sheriff's Office deputies were called to investigate an assault.